vocalist | composer | educator

-Vivi’s vocal and performance styles connect the traditional and the popular that evoke rhythm and dynamic reminiscent of renowned Mandarin pop and American R&B and soul artists such as Anita O’Day and Kirk Franklin.
-To date, she has lent her talents to several high-profile performances and festivals in both China and the United States including Gulangyu Music Hall in Xiamen, the Summer Music Festival in Shanghai, and the Taihu Midi Festival in Suzhou, as well as the United Nations Headquarters, Flushing Town Hall, Museum of Chinese in America, the 2017 Lunar New Year Celebration at Queens Library, the City University of New York Gospel Festival, and Asian American & Pacific Islander Heritage Festival in New York City, among many others.
+Hu’s vocal and performance styles connect traditional and popular music to evoke dynamic rhythms reminiscent of renowned Mandarin pop and American R&B and soul artists such as Jay Chou, Brandy, and Sade Adu.
+To date, she has lent her talents to several high-profile performances and festivals in both China and the United States including Real Live in Xiamen, the Summer Music Festival in Shanghai, and Dust and Dawn Club in Beijing, as well as the United Nations Headquarters, Jazz at Lincoln Center, Flushing Town Hall, Museum of Chinese in America, Queens Library, the City University of New York Gospel Festival, and Asian American & Pacific Islander Heritage Festival in New York City, among many others.

-Born and raised in Xiamen China, Vivi trained as a vocalist and flutist before launching her performance career in 2011.
+Born and raised in Xiamen China, Hu trained as a vocalist and flutist before launching her performance career in 2011.
 She sang R&B and soul music in local bars in Xiamen.
 She explored the roots of R&B and Soul music leading her to jazz and gospel music.
-Her first exposure to jazz came in 2013 at the JZ Music Festival in Shanghai, sparking a passion for infusing traditional Chinese music with the art form.
-Her love for jazz and its improvisational qualities led her to quickly earn a reputation as one of the most sought-after jazz musicians in Xiamen.
+Her first exposure to jazz came in 2013 at the JZ Music Festival in Shanghai, sparking a passion for infusing traditional Chinese music and Mandarin pop with the art form.
 At the same time, she joined the Paul & Timothy Gospel Choir and later on formed Hosanna Gospel Choir.
 In her solo music, she incorporated R&B, soul, and gospel styles into her Chinese music performances.